object-oriented-python/object-oriented-programming/doc/source/index.rst

 This is the online textbook for MATH50009 Principles of Programming, a second year object oriented programming module offered to mathematics undergraduates at Imperial College London.
+Read the introductory chapter for information on how to go about doing the module week by week.

-This module will run for the first time starting in January 2021, so the material is still very much in development.
-Feel free to use this material to learn object-oriented programming in Python.
+If you're not taking the module at Imperial, you should nonetheless feel free to use this material to learn object-oriented programming in Python.
 I would be very interested to hear from anyone interested in using it to teach.